SidRoberts/centum/docs/router/routes.md

 {: .callout.info }
 Controllers must implement [`Centum\Interfaces\Router\ControllerInterface`](https://github.com/SidRoberts/centum/blob/main/src/Interfaces/Router/ControllerInterface.php).

+A Controller can have as many methods as you'd like and although it is not able to be enforced by `ControllerInterface`, every method should return a `ResponseInterface`.

 A Controller can be as simple as the following example, which returns plain text:

 ```php